yuwaniyash/Sliit-AI-ML-course-tasks/README.md

 # Sliit-AI-ML-course-tasks

+Demo projects and tasks completed as part of the AI & Machine Learning online course at SLIIT (Sri Lanka Institute of Information Technology).

 # [Task 1 – Spam Detection](./Spam-Detection/Task1.ipynb)

 Builds a text classification model to detect whether an SMS message is spam or legitimate (ham).